FilipBelohlavek/Indoor_Positioning_System/README.md

 #### Home Assistant

 In this section of code, the support for Home Assistant automation system is implemented.
+*HomeAssistant.h* contains short commentary of what each of the declared functions does.

 #### IPS

 This section handles the "pass detection" itself.
 It also deals with connecting the device to Wi-Fi network.
+*IPS.h* contains short commentary of what each of the declared functions does.

 ### Prototype pictures